Oct 16 2010

 The video/audio sync starts out OK, but drifts off by a second or so by the end.
 The drift is minor, so it is reasonably viewable all the way through.
 If you don’t have Flash installed (and thus don’t see the video above), you can download the video (x264); it plays well on most platforms (including an iPad).

-The slides are online below, and are also available for PDF download.
+The slides are available for PDF download.

 This video recording was an experiment: instead of hiring a video crew (with professional equipment), or using my DV camcorder, I instead used the video recording capability of my family’s consumer-grade Canon digicam.
 This device has three advantages over my DV camcorder: